mitchos/pyZscaler/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-- I use [Black](https://github.com/psf/black) for formatting in this project with line-length 127.
+- [Black](https://github.com/psf/black) is used for formatting in this project with line-length 127.

-- Flake8 is used for linting.
+- [Flake8](https://flake8.pycqa.org) is used for linting.

 ## License